richardsando/portfolio/readme.md

 ![](/docs/moodboard.png)

-Figma was used extensively to create designs for the webpage as well as figures out what colours and fonts to use in the webpage.
+Figma was used extensively to create designs for the webpage as well as determine which colours and fonts to use in the webpage.

 https://www.figma.com/file/eS4h05f5d81hNHs1p7iPrnOJ/warm-colours-idea?node-id=2%3A2